How do I organise a hike?

 How difficult is the trail?

 The 12 day thru hike has steep ups, downs and sections of exposed scrambling.
 Nevertheless, all can be avoided.
 It is also possible to do an alternative version that is mostly a flat, level hike.
 Do not be intimidated by the trail, it can be as difficult or as easy as you want to make it and you can decide what you do day by day, on the spot.
 You can walk the trail slower or ride a camel if you find it difficult too.

 So what can I do in a day?

 High mountains can be climbed, beautiful wadis hiked, and spectacular sections of trail explored.
 Hikers can walk with the Bedouin and experience their knowledge and heritage.
 The Bedouin will learn from hikers too.
 A selection of day hikes are suggested on the booking page, showing the best of the region.
-We hope to activate multi day hikes in autumn or latest in 2020 and will continue building with day hikes until then.
+We hope to activate multi day hikes in autumn 2022 and will continue building with day hikes until then.